kranthikumarkaranam/kranthikumarkaranam/README.md

 <h1 align="center"> About Me... <img src="https://github-production-user-asset-6210df.s3.amazonaws.com/109801522/259447446-26c96471-0882-41c8-a75a-fabac72de73a.png" alt="Crossed Fingers" width="42" height="45" /></h1>

-Hii👋, I am Kranthi Kumar, a dedicated self-taught Full-Stack Web Developer from India.
+Hii👋, I am Kranthi Kumar, a dedicated self-taught Front End Developer from India.
 My expertise lies in crafting elegant interfaces to bring my ideas to life 💡.
 I am deeply committed to delivering exceptional user experiences, robust architecture, and high-quality code in every project I undertake. 🚀

 In addition to my professional work, I am an ardent advocate of open-source software. 🌍 The open-source community has been instrumental in shaping my skills and knowledge, and I truly appreciate the spirit of collaboration and knowledge sharing that thrives within it. 🤝